mihajlostojkovic99/OS1-Projekat-2020/README.md

 The provided user program represents a system of a set number of producer threads and one consumer thread which exchange data (char) through a bounded buffer.
 Bounded buffer is realized as a passive object with mutual exclusion and conditional synchronization which are provided by concept of semaphores.
 Consumer takes a char from the buffer and prints it to standard output.
 One thread is activated upon pressing a keyboard button and puts that button in the buffer.
 Pressing ESC will end the program.

 *This Kernel runs on 32 bit Windows host system as a console application.
 Code is written without the use of specific libraries of host system  or DLLs, only standard C++ libraries were used.
-It is compiled with Borlan C++ compiler in Eclipse.*
+It is compiled with Borland C++ compiler in Eclipse.*